-\\ Significantly different (P $\le$ 0.01) from the chamber control group by the Poly-3 test
+^{} Significantly different (P \leq 0.01) from the chamber control group by the Poly-3 test in the mucosal epithelium, nasal passages, and olfactory epithelium glands.

 Urinary Bladder: The incidences of minimal transitional epithelium cytoplasmic eosinophilic granules were significantly increased in all exposed groups of male and female mice (Tables 24, C3, and D4).
 The change was similar to that observed in the 3-month mouse study and consisted of numerous, small, refractile, spherical, brightly eosinophilic granules within the apical cytoplasm of the most superficial layer of the transitional epithelium cells (Plate 8).
 The biological significance of this change is not clear but could represent a pinocytosed metabolite of tetralin.